Sneaking a president from DC to Kyiv without anyone noticing

 “The air alert is over," Hamill said.
 “May the force be with you.”

 Associated Press photographer Evan Vucci reported from aboard Biden's aircraft and in Kyiv.
 Miller reported from Washington.
-Associated Press writer Aamer Madhani contributed from Washington.
+Associated Press writer Aamer Madhani in Washington and Nicolae Dumitrache in Kyiv contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.